|Title:||Head Volleyball Coach|

 Her time with the Tigers on the court was marred by injury after recording 128 kills and 128 digs in 78 games as a true freshman.
 She suffered a season-ending elbow injury 12 games into her junior season and was unable to recover the year of elibility with a medical redshirt.
 She returned for her senior season after two knee surgeries and saw most of her action in the back row, recording a career-high 138 digs.

-Oates, who continued her education at Northern Colorado, where she completed her master’s degree in athletic administration in December 2004, married Mark Oates in 2012, and they make their home in Greeley.
+Oates, who continued her education at Northern Colorado, where she completed her master’s degree in athletic administration in December 2004, married Mark Oates in 2012.
+The two are expecting their first child in October.

 |2005||Northern Colorado (HC)||14-16 (.467)|